educloudalliance/eca-docs/index.rst

 is working and how the reference implementation is built.
 The production system can be different.

 Contributions
 =============

+If you want to contribute to ECA put your contributions in the open and begin the discussion how your contribution could benefit ECA and everybody else.

 Read more about :doc:`contributions <contributions>`.